 Q

 A

-Yes, you really can compost everything (although watery soups and stews should be drained first).
+Yes!
+You can compost everything, though it’s advisable to drain watery soups and stews beforehand.
 You can put in fish bones, chicken carcasses and other bones.
 Fish bones will compost thoroughly and disappear.
 The chicken and larger meat bones will come out cleaned of any traces of meat (and will not be attractive to pets or vermin).
 Smaller chicken bones (e.g. ribs) will compost if they are in for a sufficiently long time.

+Q